 CEETL Registration is Now Open for Summer Programs!

-Drawing on 900 faculty responses to a recent survey assessing your interest, need, and likely participation, CEETL is excited to offer a flexible and robust summer program that the university is supporting with funding from the CARES 2 act.
-That support will allow faculty to receive compensation for the select professional development activities below.
+CEETL is excited to offer a flexible and robust summer program that the university is supporting with funding from the CARES 2 act, which will allow faculty to receive compensation for upon completion of the professional development activities below.

 Summer Faculty Development Activities